sourcegraph/about/docs/server/config/site.md

 ### `multipleAuthProviders` (string, enum)

 Enables or disables the use of multiple authentication providers and a publicly accessible web page displaying authentication options for unauthenticated users.

-(WARNING: Do not use this unless you know what you're doing.)
+Only applies to Sourcegraph Enterprise Starter and Sourcegraph Enterprise.

 This property must be one of the following enum values:

 - `enabled`
 - `disabled`

-Default: `"disabled"`

-### `platform` (boolean)

-Enables the platform experiment.

-Default: `false`
+Default: `"enabled"`

 ### `discussions` (string, enum)